Perfect YouTube Core Web Vitals

 </div>

 So far so good, now let's add some styling.
 The padding in the YouTube placeholder is a little trick to ensure the video scales on all devices.
-The image is placed absolute at the top and has an object-fit:absolute property.
+The image is placed absolute at the top and has an object-fit:cover property.
 This mimics a background image but allows for lazy loading and responsive images.
 Finally the iframe itself has an absolute position and covers the entire placeholder once it is visible.

 #ytplaceholder {